 EPS students have the chance to see first-hand the science, systems, and earth processes they learn about in the classroom.
 This experiential learning component is key to helping students learn about the world around them and why it’s so awesome to study earth science.
 In addition to the science, students make connections with other students and EPS faculty.
 There are many options for participation: EPS-sponsored field trips at the start of the academic year, participation in an approved field camps for credit, summer research in oceanography, and EPS courses that include one-day to one-week long field trips.

-EPS undergraduate students are invited to participate in an EPS-sponsored field trip to learn about relevant earth science at one of three distinct regions.
+EPS undergraduate students are invited to participate in an EPS-sponsored field trip to learn about relevant earth science.
+Examples of prior trips include:

 - The Big Island of Hawai’i: Students visit an active volcano and learn about fault systems.

 - The Canadian Rockies: Students are introduced to the basic concepts of physical geology by exploring the Banff and Kananaskis regions of southwest Alberta, which affords perhaps the best-exposed fold-and-thrust belt in North America.

 - The SEA ocean cruise: Students are involved in every aspect of operating the vessel while learning about ocean systems.

 Undergraduate trips are led by EPS faculty and accompanied by staff.
 All those who have declared EPS as their primary or secondary concentration are eligible to participate.
 Contact Chenoweth Moffatt to learn more.